Should I get my child’s eyes tested?

 A dispensing optician is trained to help you choose the best frame for their prescription requirements and make it appealing to your child.
 There is plenty of choice of fun, funky and fashionable frames now.

 Beyond frames, there are many different types of lenses available, and your dispensing optician can guide your choices there too.
-Some children will benefit from thinner lenses, while others will want tougher lenses and well-designed frames that make it safe to play all sorts of sports.
-The optician can also discuss the option of contact lenses which will appeal to older children.
+Some children will benefit from thinner lenses, while others will want stronger lenses and well-designed frames that make it safe to play all sorts of sports.
+The optician can also discuss the option of contact lenses if appropriate which will appeal to some older children.

 Ask your local optical practice if you can speak to a dispensing optician when you next need eye care advice or spectacles for your child.

 Firstly, when did you last get your child’s spectacles adjusted?
-Children’s faces change shape and size as they grow, they may pull their spectacles off and on with one hand, and so you may need to visit the optician regularly for adjustments.
+Children’s facial features change shape and size as they grow so you may need to visit the optician regularly for adjustments.
 Some people need very few adjustments, but with growing children you may find periods where you need to visit every few weeks to stop the specs slipping.
-The Dispensing Optician is trained to ensure that your spectacles fit well, and will be happy to help however often you need to return.
+The dispensing optician is trained to ensure that your spectacles fit well, and will be happy to help however often you need to return.

-Children have smaller noses than adults so it can be difficult to find a perfect fit.
-Ask your Registered Dispensing Optician to show you a selection of frames that will work well for your child.
-Smaller frames tend to be lighter, and hence less likely to slip.
+Ask your registered dispensing optician to show you a selection of frames that will work well for your child.
+A frame that is correctly sized for your child is less likely to slip hence less likely to slip.
 Ask about frame ranges specifically designed for children, as these will fit better than scaled down versions of adult frames.
 Discuss whether plastic or metal frames are the best option for your child.
 In some cases frames with sprung sides can help them fit better and retain their shape.
-Return to the optician regularly for adjustments as this helps counteract the problem of slipping specs too.
+Return to the optician regularly for adjustments as this helps counteract the problem of slipping spectacles too.

 Every spectacle lens has a centre, and your child should be looking through the centre of their lenses.
-If your child’s spectacles slip they may experience distorted vision when they look through the top of the lens, or they may look over the top of the spectacles and gain no benefit from them at all.
-Call back in to speak to your Registered Dispensing Optician if your child’s spectacles are slipping.
+They will not be seeing as well as they should or they may look over the top of the spectacles and gain no benefit from them at all.
+Call back in to speak to your registered dispensing optician if your child’s spectacles are slipping.
 Don’t be afraid to keep coming back: children’s faces change shape and they can be rough with their glasses so they may need regular frames adjustments.

 Wearing glasses shouldn’t stop your child taking part in a whole range of sports.
 If you feel that your child is being held back from sports by their eye wear, talk to your dispensing optician.
 A dispensing optician is trained to solve all sorts of eye wear issues, and knows the best frames and lenses to help your child.
 They can also discuss the option of contact lenses which will suit children as they get older or specially designed sports goggles.